 - HCV genotypes 1 to 6 in children who have severe cirrhosis, when used with ribavirin

 Whether you have health insurance or not, cost may be a factor when you’re considering these drugs.
-To see cost estimates for Mavyret and Epclusa based on where you live, visit GoodRx.com.
 But keep in mind that what you’ll pay for either drug will depend on your treatment plan, health insurance, and the pharmacy you use.

 Mavyret and Epclusa are both brand-name drugs.
 Mavyret isn’t available in generic form.
-However, Epclusa is available in generic form in one of its strengths: 400 milligrams (mg) of sofosbuvir and 100 mg of velpatasvir.
+However, Epclusa tablets are available in generic form in one strength: 400 milligrams (mg) of sofosbuvir and 100 mg of velpatasvir.
 Generic drugs are exact copies of the brand-name product but usually cost less.

 If you’d prefer to use a generic drug to treat hepatitis C, ask your doctor if the generic form of Epclusa, or a different generic hepatitis C treatment, is right for you.